 Abdominal transplantation candidates have a significantly higher risk for obstructive coronary artery disease than the general population.
 However, there is no consensus on pre-transplantation screening for coronary artery disease nor methods for determining the perioperative risk in transplantation candidates (Diaz & O'Connor, 2011).

 Vascular complications after solid-organ transplantation are not uncommon and may lead to graft dysfunction and ultimately graft loss (Khaja et al., 2014).
-Single centre data of 3,129 consecutive kidney transplantations reported vascular complications in 13.5%, with Transplant Renal Artery Stenosis (TRAS) being the most common complication (78%) (Bessede et al., 2012).
-Meanwhile, mTOR inhibitors have been shown to attenuate allograft vasculopathy progression in heart transplant patients (De Simone et al., 2017b).
+Single-centre data of 3,129 consecutive kidney transplantations reported vascular complications in 13.5%, with transplant renal artery stenosis (TRAS) being the most common complication (78%) (Bessede et al., 2012). mTOR inhibitors, however, have been shown to attenuate allograft vasculopathy progression in heart transplant patients (De Simone et al., 2017b).